kane-c/viewport-resizer/README.md

 Note at the time this was built, the official site for this did not support HTTPS.
 It appears that it now does, so there's no real need for this.

 It remains as a convenient source for the below pre-configured bookmarklet.
-It is configured with current devices and screen sizes as of April 2020.
+It is configured with current devices and screen sizes as of November 2020.
 These presets include:

 * iPhone < 5, iPod Touch < 5th gen (320x480)
 * iPhone 5/5c/5s/SE 1st gen, iPod Touch 5th gen+ (320x568)